How to increase your chances of winning competitions

 Most compers reckon just 1 in 1000 of their competition entries is a winner.
 I don’t track the exact number of comps I enter, but my own ratio of wins to entries is about 1 in 70.
 So why the difference?

 The majority of compers focus on the quantity of comps entered, finding comps via listings sites like Loquax, PrizeFinder and MSE, then using autofill and keyboard shortcuts to fill out web entry forms rapidly.
-Some compers are entering 200 or more comps a day!
+Some compers are entering 200 or more comps a day, insisting ‘it’s a numbers game’.

 For me, it’s about quality of comps entered – I enter fewer comps but spend more time on finding them.
 I spend an hour or two most days finding and entering around 40-50 comps, a mixture of creative, purchase necessary, Twitter (replies, rather than RTs), Facebook (comments, rather than shares), Instagram, Gleam, Rafflecopter, postal, local and radio comps.

-I only use competition listings websites to search for effort/creative competitions, or to look for wishlist prizes.
+I only use competition listings websites to search for effort/creative competitions, or to look for prizes from my wishlist.
 I simply don’t want to do a daily trawl through the MoneySavingExpert forum or The PrizeFinder.
-I find it dull, and I also know there’s a low chance of a win because thousands of other people are entering those same easy prize draws.
+I find it dull, and I also know there’s a low chance of a win because thousands of other people are entering those same easy entry prize draws.

-I focus on the prizes I want to win by searching at least once a week for my wishlist prizes, using bookmarked Google searches and saved Twitter searches to do this quickly.
+Instead, I focus on the prizes I want to win by searching at least once a week for my wishlist prizes, and new creative, purchase or radio competitions, using bookmarked Google searches and saved Twitter searches to do this quickly.

 If you’re struggling to win anything, here are some suggestions: